See our guide containing 17 tips on how to get a strong erection and keep it hard.

 If your levels fall below the normal range, your doctor may advise hormone therapy such as testosterone replacement therapy (TRT) or prescribe you an ED medication.

-The same way your heart health can affect the strength of your penis, so can your mental health.
+The same way your heart health can affect your erectile health, so can your mental health.

 Erectile dysfunction caused by "psychological impotence" is a condition where a man struggles to keep an erection due to psychological factors such as anxiety, stress, depression, guilt, shame, or low self-esteem.

 Neglecting your mental health can affect your penis.
-Making sure that you prioritize your mental health by living a balanced life is important for your sex life.
+Making sure that you prioritize your mental health by living a balanced life is important for sexual function.

 Yoga, meditation, and counseling are great ways to ease the mind.
 Other forms of mental health include setting personal relationship boundaries and ensuring your workload isn't unmanageable.